 To update your profile, log in to ReDATA, click on the top-right circle with your initials, and look for the "Profile" option in the drop-down menu.
 You will also be able to enter your name, job title, fields of interest (you may add more than one), among other information.
 Don't forget to save the changes!

 ORCiD is a nonprofit organization that provides unique identifiers to individual scholars and researchers.
 ORCiD allows manuscripts, grants, and other scholarship outputs to be more discoverable and integrated within larger research networks, like the ReDATA.
 You can create and connect your ORCiD directly through the UA ORCiD site and then link your unique identifier to your ReDATA profile after you log in (you may need to log out and log back in for your ORCiD to be captured).
-For more information, please refer to our video tutorial in the Tutorials section.
+For more information, please refer to our tutorial in the Tutorials section.

 Requesting a specific site (portal) for your research